MinimalistCat2019/be-nc-news/README.md

 # Northcoder News

-This is the back end of the Northcoder News api, a Reddit-style news aggregation site which allows users to read, vote and comment on articles.
+This is the back end of Northcoder News, a Reddit-style news aggregation site which allows users to read, vote and comment on articles.

 ## Background